Azure/terraform-azure-subscription-zonepeers/examples/default/_header.md

 # Default example

-This example shows how to deploy the module in its simplest configuration.
+This example shows how get the zone peers for a given subscription vs. another subscription.